TomasPavlovicPavlo/PMI-80/README.md

 ## Memory and interface addressing

 Chip select signals CS0, CS1 and CS7 are used to select onboard memories.
-CS0 selects ROM with MONITOR, CS1 selects user ROM and CS7 selects RAM.
+CS0 selects ROM with MONITOR, CS1 selects user ROM and CS7 selects RWM.
-The RAM is divided to two areas:
+The RWM is divided to two areas:
  - 0x1C00 to 0x1FD8 for user
  - 0x1FD9 to 0x1FFF is reserved for MONITOR